Entertainment Studios Networks

-Entertainment Studios Networks is a group of seven high-definition cable networks operated by Allen Media Group, a company owned by and featuring comedian Byron Allen.
+Entertainment Studios Networks, alternatively known as Allen Media Group Networks, is a group of seven high-definition cable networks operated by Allen Media Group, a company owned by and featuring comedian Byron Allen.

 The seven networks include Cars.TV, Comedy.TV, ES.TV, Justice Central, MyDestination.TV, Pets.TV and Recipe.TV.
 All the shows appearing on the networks are produced and distributed exclusively by Entertainment Studios, but are also distributed in traditional broadcast syndication, to some controversy by cable providers who have rejected carriage of the networks under those grounds as providing low customer value when those programs are all available on traditional television stations.

-In addition, Byron Allen in early 2018 acquired The Weather Channel, which remained mainly under carriage agreements under its old management, along with its own separate corporate structure, but now comes under the same carriage agreement with ESN and Allen Media, Byron Allen's broadcast stations group.
+Allen acquired The Weather Channel in early 2018, which mainly remained under carriage agreements via its old management, along with its own separate corporate structure that now falls under the same carriage agreement with ESN and Allen Media, his broadcast station's group.

 History

-The networks were launched in May 2009 through a deal with Verizon FIOS and have since expanded to several other pay-TV services.
-The networks are also offered direct-to-consumer through a Roku/Amazon Fire TV channel known as "SmartTV.com".
+The networks were launched in May 2009 through a deal with Verizon FIOS, and have since expanded to several other pay-TV services.
+The networks are also offered direct-to-consumer through a Roku/Amazon Fire TV channel known as SmartTV.com.

 On March 22, 2018, Allen Media Group (alternatively known as Entertainment Studios) announced its intent to acquire The Weather Channel's television assets from an NBCUniversal/Blackstone Group partnership.
-The actual value is undisclosed, but was reported to be around $300 million; the channel's non-television assets, which were separately sold to IBM two years prior, were not included in the sale.
+The actual value is undisclosed, but was reported to be around $300 million.
+The channel's non-television assets, which were separately sold to IBM two years prior, were not included in the sale.
 Likewise, the regional sports networks Entertainment Studios is purchasing in conjunction with Sinclair Broadcast Group, Bally Sports (formerly Fox Sports Networks), will be operated in a separate venture, Diamond Sports Ventures.

 Ratings

-As of the end of 2017, only two of the channels in the suite, Justice Central and Comedy.TV, maintained a nightly Nielsen average enough to tabulate a rating, while the others five had such a low sample size, they unable to be rated; the two channels also are regularly among the least rated Nielsen-measured networks in the United States.
+As of the end of 2017, only two of the channels in the suite, Justice Central and Comedy.TV, maintained a nightly Nielsen average high enough to tabulate a rating, while the others five had such a low sample size, they were unable to be rated.
+The two channels also are regularly among the lowest rated Nielsen-measured networks in the United States.
 ESN has since classed the other five networks together as one unit known as "ESN Lifestyle" for ratings purposes to allow Nielsen classification, though this has not been reflected on-air.

-As of 2019, Comedy.TV was the lowest-rated network measured by Nielsen, with an average of 1,000 primetime viewers.
+As of 2019, Comedy.TV was the lowest-rated network measured by Nielsen, with an average of 1,000 prime time viewers.
 Justice Central had the highest viewership among Allen networks, averaging 11,000 viewers.
 The remaining five channels have a combined average of 3,000 viewers.